brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ---

 ## Why were they doing this?
-- Driven by infra organization, and eager teams
+- Strong infra organization, and eager teams
 - Companies could save money by sharing the cost
 - __They had support from top level leadership__